 Strategic water infrastructure reserve release (Dawson Valley Water Management Area)

-Water has been released from the Strategic Water Infrastructure Reserve in the Dawson Valley Water Management Area (Dawson Valley WMA) to allow landholders to expand or diversify irrigation activity.
+Water has been made available from the strategic water infrastructure reserve (SWIR) in the Dawson Valley water management area (Dawson Valley WMA) to allow landholders to expand or diversify irrigation activity.

 |Dawson Valley WMA location||Number of 3-year water licences||Nominal entitlement volume|